-Instead of asking applicants’ to send their resumes, Harvard Business Review advices everyone to start the recruitment process with a short test.
+Instead of asking applicants to send their resumes, Harvard Business Review advises everyone to start the recruitment process with a short skills test.

-The beauty of using a 10-15 minute skills challenge in the first part of recruiting process is not only in faster candidate screening.
+The beauty of using a 10-15 minute skills challenge in the first part of the recruiting process is not only in faster candidate screening.
 It also helps you attract those candidates who aren’t actively looking for a new job.
-Drafting up a CV and a cover letter takes a lot of time and effort, but taking a short test to figure out your skill level and learn more about the job opportunity removes the barriers to apply for jobs.
+Drafting up a resume and a cover letter takes a lot of time and effort, but taking a short test to figure out your skill level and learn more about the job opportunity removes the barriers to applying for jobs.

 12. Attract passive candidates with rewards

-Most organizations are leveraging the proven-success record of referral programs today, with almost 45 percent of new employees being internal hires in 2016.
-Your existing employees have exponentially a wider social media and professional network, making it easier for you to potentially reach hundreds of qualified individuals when there’s an opening.
+Most organizations are leveraging the proven-success record of referral programs today, with almost 45% of new employees being internal hires.
+Your existing employees have an exponentially wider social media and professional network, making it easier for you to potentially reach hundreds of qualified individuals when there’s an opening.

 14. Offer your employees referral bonuses

-If you face problems motivation your employees to share the open roles on social media, internally public referral leaderboard to gamify the incentives of more referrals could be the solution.
+If you face any issues motivating your employees to share the open roles on social media, creating an internal employee referral program leaderboard to gamify the incentives of more referrals could be just the solution.
 To make your life easier, there are even special apps focusing on employee referrals – find your favourite one here.

 15. Engage with passive candidates offline

 Have meaningful conversations for the sake of conversations.
-Build relationships, show that you’re not a desperate salesman trying to recruit someone all the time (although that’s exactly what you’re doing).
-Go the extra mile, reach out to prospective candidates offline, show that your company is a great
+Build relationships, and show that you’re not a desperate salesman trying to recruit someone all the time (even if that’s how you feel).
+Go the extra mile, reach out to prospective candidates offline, and invest in ways that show that your company is a great place to work.

 16. Host events

 No matter what the event is, you’re at a competitive advantage when you get the prospective talent in the room.
 They will see your office, meet your team, and hear more about your culture.
-What’s a better way to get passive candidates hooked?
+After all, 85% of open positions are filled through networking.

 Spotify’s recruiter Andre Hellström is creatively using Spotify to find new talents.
 He created a public playlist called “Join the band?” where the order of the song names makes up the description of a job posting for a frontend developer position.
 Listen to the playlist here.

-19. Attract talents with a catchy Wifi name
+22. Attract talents with a catchy WiFi name